-Many companies have tried to use blockchain technology for other applications like voting systems or storing medical data and some show promise.
+Many companies have tried to use blockchain technology for other applications like voting systems or storing medical data and some shown promise.
 However it’s still too early to tell whether there are other solid use cases for blockchains beyond Bitcoin.

 Is Bitcoin A Blockchain?